 Rowan sinks to quarterly loss

-The net loss for the current quarter included a $33.6 million (after tax) loss on extinguishment of $463.9 million of debt.
-The net income for the prior-year quarter included a gain on the sale of the jack-up rig Rowan Louisiana of $6.3 million (after tax), and a $1 million loss on extinguishment of debt (after tax).
+The net loss for the current quarter included a $2.4 million (after tax) gain on early extinguishment of $35.8 million of debt.
+The net income for the prior-year quarter included a $120 million (after tax) increase to net income for the Rowan Relentless contract termination.